 - 1. Type bluetooth in the taskbar search box, and then select Bluetooth and other devices settings. - 2.
-Select Add Bluetooth or other device. - 3.
+Turn on Bluetooth, if it is not already turned on. - 3.
 Select your device from the list, and then follow the on-screen instructions. - NOTE: If the device requires verification, a pairing code is displayed.
 On the device you are adding, follow the on-screen instructions to verify that the code on your device matches the pairing code.
 For more information, refer to the documentation provided with the device.